 Shortly before the release of their live album, Swallow This Live (1992), it became clear that all was not well in the Poison camp when the tensions between DeVille and Michaels passed the boiling point.
 The evidence was clear when the pair engaged in fisticuffs while on tour in New Orleans.
 The battle became public when it continued backstage at the 1991 MTV Music awards shortly later.
 DeVille left immediately after the ceremony.
+His departure was probably inevitable anyway for his cocaine addiction had begun to cause strife in the band behind the scenes.
 DeVille would be replaced by Richie Kotzen the next year.

 Kotzen's tenure with Poison would be short lived due to personal conflicts, causing him to be "dismissed" from the outfit and replaced with Blues Sraceno in time for the 1994 release of Crack A Smile.
-Crack A Smile, however, wasn't released as promised in 1994 due to Brett Michael's car accident; an accident that saw him loose control of his Ferrari, suffering a broken nose and upper jawbone, broken ribs and fingers and the loss of four front teeth.
-Thealbumwas further delayed by 'Capitol Record's' employee shake-up with the company choosing instead to release Poison Greatest Hits (1996), a "best of..." album with only two tracks from the Crack A Smile release featured.
+Crack A Smile, however, wasn't released as promised in 1994 due to Michael's car accident; an accident that saw him loose control of his Ferrari, suffering a broken nose and upper jawbone, broken ribs and fingers and the loss of four front teeth.
+The album was further delayed by 'Capitol Record's' employee shake-up with the company choosing instead to release Poison Greatest Hits (1996), a "best of..." album with only two tracks from the Crack A Smile release featured.
 The album immediately went platinum all the same.
-During the downtime, Bret Michaels and good friend Charlie Sheen, started their own production company, 'Sheen/Michaels Entertainment', which saw Michaels write, direct and appear in several of the productions.
+During the downtime, Michaels and good friend actor Charlie Sheen, started their own production company, 'Sheen/Michaels Entertainment', which saw Michaels write, direct and appear in several of the productions.

 Crack A Smile was finally released in 2000, along with another live album titled Power To The People, an album that also featured 5 new studio tracks.
-The subsequent Slam Jam Metal Jam tour came to a sudden halt, however, when bassist Bobby Dall was rushed to the hospital due to a back injury he suf fered on stage.
+The subsequent Slam Jam Metal Jam tour came to a sudden halt, however, when Dall was rushed to the hospital due to a back injury he suffered on stage.
 Hollyweird (2002), the next studio release, and the subsequent tour would see Dall back in full form.
 But despite their more recent image adjustment,they still take flak from heavy metal purists and are still considered as a glam metal act.

 See Less... ⏫